thomas-zahner/website/content/posts/atlassian-experience.md

 ![Screenshot of admin settings from a mobile phone in landscape mode, showing a dysfunctional and unreadable table where the first column is so small that the text spans across the whole height of the screen](/mobile-responsiveness.png)

-Atlassian products also notorious for its poor search functionality.
+Atlassian products are also notorious for its poor search functionality.
 In the past (when I was still using Confluence) I would search for a page using a single word.
 The results wouldn't show the page containing that exact word, but other unrelated content.
 And searching for substrings of words on a page will *never* yield the page.